luisschubert/artificialNeuralNetwork/README.md

 Next I should attempt to control the creation of the weight matrices and experiment with what works better.

 There needs to be a better way to test these networks with multiple different paramters at once and find ones that seem to work better.

+## Future Work
+- [ ] visualize the weights with a bokeh heatmap
+- [ ] implement an alternative train and query method of CIFAR